 ( January 2017)

+Feel free to email or call me if you wish to discuss how my approaches can assist in your matter.
 I am happy to discuss specifically how best to tailor a mediation to the needs of your case, its counsel and the parties.